Dmahe494/Dan-Maher-Bootcamp-Repository/2-Homework/04-Linux-SysAdmin-Fundamentals/SubmissionFile.md

 4. Change ownership on the new engineers' shared folder to the `engineers` group.

-    - Command to change ownership of engineer's shared folder to engineer group: sudo chown root:engineers engineers (extra) sudo chmod 770 engineers
+    - Command to change ownership of engineer's shared folder to engineer group: sudo chgrp engineers engineers (extra) sudo chmod 770 engineers

 ### Step 4: Lynis Auditing